Parquery/icontract/docs/source/introduction.rst

 (`DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_) and spare the programmer the tedious task of repeating the message that was already written in code.

-Second, icontract allows inheritance of the contracts and supports weakining of the preconditions as well as strengthening of the postconditions and invariants.
-Notably, weakining and strengthening of the contracts is a feature indispensable for modeling many non-trivial class hierarchies.
+Second, icontract allows inheritance of the contracts and supports weakening of the preconditions as well as strengthening of the postconditions and invariants.
+Notably, weakening and strengthening of the contracts is a feature indispensable for modeling many non-trivial class hierarchies.
 Please see Section :ref:`Inheritance`.
 To the best of our knowledge, there is currently no other Python library that supports inheritance of the contracts in a correct way.